shin1m/xemmai/doc/WalkThrough.md

     while a > 0
         a = a - 1

-Postfix form:
+A single line form:

-    a = a - 1 while a > 0
+    while a > 0: a = a - 1

 Using `break` and `continue` statements: